Cuttlefish: Camouflage

 Cuttlefish are able to rapidly change the color of their skin to match their surroundings and create chromatically complex patterns, despite their inability to perceive color, through some mechanism which is not completely understood.
 They have been seen to have the ability to assess their surroundings and match the color, contrast and texture of the substrate even in nearly total darkness.

 The color variations in the mimicked substrate and animal skin are similar.
 Depending on the species, the skin of cuttlefish responds to substrate changes in distinctive ways.
 By changing naturalistic backgrounds, the camouflage responses of different species can be measured.
 Sepia officinalis changes color to match the substrate by disruptive patterning (contrast to break up the outline), whereas S. pharaonis matches the substrate by blending in.
 Although camouflage is achieved in different ways, and in an absence of color vision, both species change their skin colors to match the substrate.
 Cuttlefish adapt their own camouflage pattern in ways that are specific for a particular habitat.
 An animal could settle in the sand and appear one way, with another animal a few feet away in a slightly different microhabitat, settled in algae for example, will be camouflaged quite differently.

 Cuttlefish are also able to change the texture of their skin.
 The skin contains bands of circular muscle which as they contract, push fluid up.
 These can be seen as little spikes, bumps, or flat blades.
 This can help with camouflage when the cuttlefish becomes texturally as well as chromatically similar to objects in its environment such as kelp or rocks.

 Lifecycle

 The lifespan of a cuttlefish is typically around one to two years, depending on the species.
-They hatch fully developed at around 1/4 in long from eggs, reaching 1 in after around the first two months.
+They hatch fully developed around 1/4 in long from eggs, reaching around 1 in after the first two months.
 Before death, cuttlefish go through senescence, when the cephalopod essentially deteriorates or rots in place.
 Their eyesight begins to fail, which directly impacts their ability to move and hunt efficiently.
 Once this process begins, cuttlefish tend not to live long due to predation by other organisms.